Danforth Collegiate and Technical Institute: Logos, mottos, symbols

 The book on the top of the shield represents academics.
 The art utensils on the top 2 boxes in the logo represent the school's art and cosmetics programs.
 The gear represents the technical/engineering programs and the whistle represents athletics.
 For the DCTI (abbreviated) Athletics, they wear a uniform with a picture of a hawk and the name of the school on it which also represents the DCTI school.

+Incidents

+On November 27, 2018, Carlo Rossi, a 61-year-old teacher at the school, was arrested and charged with sexual exploitation and invitation to sexual touching.
+Toronto Police stated that he engaged in inappropriate sexual conversations with a male student on school property.